Transfer Academics banner

 Course Title: Collaborating for Improving Patient Outcomes

-Catalog Description: This interactive course prepares nurses for the 21st century role aimed at improving quality of care and patient safety in healthcare systems, with the use of technology and evidence-based decision-making among interprofessional teams.
+Catalog Description: This interactive course prepares nurses for the 21st century role aimed at improving quality of care and patient safety in healthcare systems with the use of technology and evidence-based decision-making among interprofessional teams.

 Test Out Directions

 The NLN exams will be offered on campus the FIRST Wednesday of most months.
 Please check the NLN website (nlnonlinetesting.org) for specific dates each month.
 Arrival time for the exam is between 8 a.m. and 9 a.m.
-A maximum of two hours are allotted for each exam.
+A maximum of 2.5 hours are allotted for each exam.
 For both exams, the passing rate is 75% of the overall exam.
 The exam(s) will be given in 009 University Hall.

 IMPORTANT: Please be sure to bring the NLN admission ticket and your picture ID to the exam.

-Follow the directions to create an account3
+Follow the directions to create an account

 Once the account has been created, log into the account.